j-maxi/simple-app/README.md

 Sample application to show how Design Pattern as Code works.

+**This repository is moved to https://github.com/nttcom/designpattern-sample-app.
+See the repo for the latest code.**

 ## Overview

 This application is a simple Flask API and uses `kubernetes/base` and `gcp/api` Design Patterns, which run the app with the following GCP products.